Projection (linear algebra): Formulas

 When the range space of the projection is generated by a frame (i.e. the number of generators is greater than its dimension), the formula for the projection takes the form: $P_A = A A^+$.
 Here $A^+$ stands for the Moore–Penrose pseudoinverse.
 This is just one of many ways to construct the projection operator.

 If $$\begin{bmatrix} A & B \end{bmatrix}$$ is a non-singular matrix and $A^\mathsf{T}B = 0$ (i.e., $B$ is the null space matrix of $A$), the following holds:

 If the orthogonal condition is enhanced to $A^\mathsf{T}W B = A^\mathsf{T}W^\mathsf{T}B = 0$ with $W$ non-singular, the following holds:

 All these formulas also hold for complex inner product spaces, provided that the conjugate transpose is used instead of the transpose.
 Further details on sums of projectors can be found in Banerjee and Roy (2014).
 Also see Banerjee (2004) for application of sums of projectors in basic spherical trigonometry.

 Oblique projections

 The term oblique projections is sometimes used to refer to non-orthogonal projections.
 These projections are also used to represent spatial figures in two-dimensional drawings (see oblique projection), though not as frequently as orthogonal projections.
 Whereas calculating the fitted value of an ordinary least squares regression requires an orthogonal projection, calculating the fitted value of an instrumental variables regression requires an oblique projection.

-Projections are defined by their null space and the basis vectors used to characterize their range (which is the complement of the null space).
-When these basis vectors are orthogonal to the null space, then the projection is an orthogonal projection.
-When these basis vectors are not orthogonal to the null space, the projection is an oblique projection, or just a general projection.
+A projection is defined by its kernel and the basis vectors used to characterize its range (which is a complement of the kernel).
+When these basis vectors are orthogonal to the kernel, then the projection is an orthogonal projection.
+When these basis vectors are not orthogonal to the kernel, the projection is an oblique projection, or just a projection.